MatthewTroke/ShopifyChallenge/README.md

 A variant under this parent may have up to three “attributes” eg Size, Color, House.

-An example of this products variants would be:
+An example of the products variants would be:

 - Game of Thrones T-Shirt M / Green / Targaryen
 - Game of Thrones T-Shirt L / Black/ Lannister.

-The SKU, Price, and Quantity are tracked at a variant level (in most cases).
+SKU, Price, and Quantity are tracked at a variant level.

-**SKU:** Also known as stock keeping unit.
+**SKU:** Stock keeping unit.
 This is a free form field to identify an item that you sell.

-**Example: **
+**Example: *

-If you sell peanut butter it’s SKU could be *1234* or *PBNOJ*.
-It really doesn’t matter as long as they are unique for each listing that you sell.
+If you sell peanut butter the SKU could be *1234* or *PBNOJ*.
+It really doesn’t matter as long as the SKU's are unique for each listing that you sell.
 This is the field that you will use to link up listings across other sales channels.

 ## Instructions
-You will use AngularJS (or equivalent JS framework) to write a mini single­ page application, to work with Shopify’s product catalogs.
+You will use AngularJS (or equivalent JS framework) to write a mini single page application, to work with Shopify's product catalogs.
 Feel free to use a starter kit but remove any unused boilerplate code.

 Create a fork of this repository, your single page application should live inside the existing client folder.